Bearaujus/berror/README.md

 # BERROR
-Bearaujus Error (berror) is an error tools that can help you to handle errors even more easier!
+Bearaujus Error (berror) is an errors tool that can help you to handle errors even more easier!

 # Example: Error Merger
 ```go